acuderman/distributed-storage/README.md

 ## File upload

 - File can be uploaded using the upload command.
 Make sure the cli is built, and the smart contract is deployed before running the command.
-Command prompt you to enter Ethereum account private key.
-Private key can be read from ganache UI (In the menu select Account and press on the key icon on the right).
+Command will prompt for the Ethereum account private key.
+Private key can be read from ganache UI (In the top menu select Account and press on the key icon on the right).
   - `npm run cli upload <path_to_file>` (eg. `npm run cli upload ./doc-images/file-upload-example.png`)

 ![file-upload](/doc-images/file-upload-example.png)